brandicast/experiment/python/pyside/readme.md

 ## QSCrollArea

-1. setMinimumSize
-    When the widget inside is bigger than this size, it "may" display scrollbar.
-It may because of below proerty
-2. widgetResizable
+1. widgetResizable
-    This is one key property in order to display the scrollbar when the widget inside is "bigger" than scrollarea's minimum size
+    This is one key property in order to display the scrollbar when the widget inside is "bigger" than scrollarea's minimum size.
+Default should be False but "designer" default seems to be True.
-3.
+2. setMinimumSize
+    Turns out this function is optional.
+If it's not set, when parent widget resized to smaller than scrollarea, and widgetResiable/scrollBarPolicy is set, scrollbar would still display.